Reviews You Can Rely On

 Wednesday February 23, 2022

 "I am just getting into hiking - do I need hiking boots?"
 This seemingly simple question opens up a number of follow-up questions about the style of hiking you plan on doing and where you plan on doing it.
-Answering that will help you decide on the best hiking boots for you, as the field of available models is huge and overwhelming.
+Answering that will help you decide on the right hiking boots for you, as the field of available models is huge and overwhelming.
 The lightweight thru-hiking gurus will try to steer you towards a pair of lightweight trail runners to tackle something as large as the Pacific Crest Trail, and the old guard may try to encourage a durable, full-grain leather boot that extends halfway up to your knees, but the reality is that you probably want something right in the middle of that range.
 So let's jump into what goes into choosing the perfect hiking boot.

 Why Choose a Hiking Boot?